CERTCC/VINCE/doc/configuration.md

 * S3_UPDATE_BUCKET_NAME S3 bucket name (auto-generated).
 Used when publishing vulnerability notes
 * S3_KB_SHARED_BUCKET_NAME the name of the S3 bucket used for vul notes
 * AWS_COGNITO_APP_ID app ID for Cognito user pool
-* AWS_COGNITO_ADMIN_GROUP the name of the Cognito group that, if available, will promote users to "staff members" which gives them access to the Admin interface.
-This will also be the group that receives general messages (not case-specific messages) through VINCEComm.
-If this group is not configured properly, sending messages will not work.
-AWS_COGNTIO_ADMIN_GROUP should be one of the groups listed in AWS_COGNITO_VINCETRACK_GROUPS if set.
+* AWS_COGNITO_ADMIN_GROUP the name of the Cognito group that, if available, will promote users to "staff members" which gives them access to the Admin interface
 * AWS_COGNITO_SUPERUSER_GROUP the name of the Cognito group that, if available, will promote users to "superuser" which gives them access to the Admin interface, delete capability, as well as additional view access.
 * AWS_COGNITO_REGION the region where the Cognito user pool is configured
 * AWS_COGNITO_USER_POOL_ID the ID for the Cognito user pool
 * AWS_SECRET_MANAGER set to True to use secret manager